The Department of Environmental Studies recognizs exceptional academic achievement and noteworthy engagement with the field of animal studies.

 - Complete the Honors Seminar (ENVST-UA 0950) during their senior year (it is usually offered in the spring semester).

 Honors will be given to students who meet these criteria.
 High honors will be given to students who perform very well in the Honors Seminar.
-Highest honors will be given to students who perform exceptionally well in the Honors Seminar.
 The specific performance criteria will be detailed in the Honors Seminar.

 Presented to outstanding graduating Environmental Studies students who have shown academic excellence and dedication in the field.